Ann Partridge

 Ann Hart Partridge is an American medical oncologist.
-She is the founder and director of the Young and Strong Program for Young Women with Breast Cancer at the Susan F. Smith Center for Women's Cancers at the Dana–Farber Cancer Institute.
+She currently serves as Chief Clinical Strategy Officer and Vice Chair of Medical Oncology at Dana–Farber Cancer Institute in Boston, Massachusetts.
+She co-founded the Institute's program for Young Adults with Breast Cancer at the Susan F. Smith Center for Women's Cancers at Dana-Farber.
+Partridge holds the Eric P. Winer, MD, Chair in Breast Cancer Research and is a Professor at Harvard Medical School.

 Early life and education

 Partridge was born in Manhasset, New York to a vascular surgeon father Henry.
 After her mother suffered a psychotic break, Henry raised her and her three siblings as a single father.
 Partridge said that her father was very influential in her, and her siblings' decision, to pursue a career in medicine.
 She attended Locust Valley High School where she played on their field hockey team alongside her sister Sheila and earned a placement at Georgetown University.
 While in college, Partridge was accepted into medical school early, allowing her to skip her MCATs and explore French as an Academic minor.

 Partridge earned her medical degree at Weill Cornell Medicine and completed her internal medicine training at the Hospital of the University of Pennsylvania and Dana–Farber Cancer Institute.
 She also received a master's degree in public health from the Harvard T.H.
 Chan School of Public Health.
 During her residency, she was inspired by Edward Stadtmauer to pursue a career in clinical research after helping him in his bone marrow transplant experiments.